thehubbard/esa-pyxel/docs/source/contributing.rst

     # Install the build dependencies
     $ python -m pip install -r requirements-dev.txt

-    # Build and install pandas
+    # Build and install Pyxel
     $ python -m pip install -e .

 At this point you should be able to import *Pyxel* from your locally